Connect with others who understand.

 Sleep Study

-If you have signs of another sleep disorder (such as narcolepsy) or if the cause of your insomnia isn’t certain, you may be asked to undergo a sleep study.
-A sleep study is usually not needed just for chronic insomnia unless another sleep disorder is suspected.
+If you have signs of another sleep disorder (such as narcolepsy) or if the cause of your insomnia isn’t certain, your doctor may want to perform a sleep study.
+A sleep study is not usually necessary for chronic insomnia unless your doctor suspects you may have another, additional sleep disorder.

-During a sleep study, you’ll spend a night at a sleep center where a variety of your bodily activities are closely monitored while you sleep, including your breathing, heartbeat, eye movements, body movements, and brain waves.
+During a sleep study, you’ll spend a night at a sleep center where a variety of your bodily activities will be closely monitored while you sleep, including your breathing, heartbeat, eye movements, body movements, and brain waves.

 Actigraphy may be used to help diagnose insomnia.
-This is a device that monitors human sleep/wake cycles — to collect data about sleep.
+This is a device that monitors human sleep-wake cycles to collect data about their sleep.
 It measures your movement during sleep and wake cycles, which can indicate how much you are sleeping and the quality of the sleep you’re getting.

 Testing for Narcolepsy

-Testing for narcolepsy may also include providing your sleep history and keeping a record of your sleep.
-To diagnose narcolepsy, however, you must also have a multiple sleep latency test (MSLT).
+Testing for narcolepsy may also include providing your sleep history and keeping a record of your sleep, along with completing one or more sleep studies.

 Multiple Sleep Latency Test

-This test is conducted at a lab during the day, usually the day after a polysomnogram.
+To diagnose narcolepsy, you should also receive a multiple sleep latency test (MSLT).
+A multiple sleep latency test is conducted at a lab during the day, usually the morning after a polysomnogram.

-During an MSLT, you’ll be required to take four to five naps, each spaced two hours apart.
-Experts in sleep medicine will measure how long it takes you to fall asleep and how fast you enter into the REM stage once you are asleep to determine whether you have narcolepsy.
+During an MSLT, you’ll be required to take four or five naps, each spaced two hours apart.
+Sleep medicine professionals will measure how long it takes you to fall asleep and how fast you enter into the REM sleep stage once you are asleep to determine whether you have narcolepsy.

 Differential Diagnosis

-The symptoms of narcolepsy can mimic those of other conditions.
+Narcolepsy symptoms can mimic those of other conditions.
 Therefore, a differential diagnosis is important to determine whether you have narcolepsy or another related sleep disorder, such as idiopathic hypersomnia or obstructive sleep apnea.

 Although there is no known cure for narcolepsy, medications and lifestyle adjustments can help you manage its symptoms.